-Inflammatory myopathies are long-term muscle diseases that generally cause swelling and lead to muscle weakness, pain, or cramps.
+Inflammatory myopathies are chronic autoimmune muscle diseases characterized primarily by muscle inflammation and progressive muscle weakness; muscle pain and swelling may occur but are not always present.
 These conditions mainly affect the skeletal muscles—the ones that help you move.
 In general, they are acquired autoimmune disorders causing muscle inflammation and weakness, distinct from inherited muscle diseases.

 Therefore, it is crucial to identify the symptoms of inflammatory myopathies for early intervention, which can result in improved treatment outcomes.
 Keep reading to learn more about the symptoms of inflammatory myopathies and other crucial aspects.